SU Carb Service

 Adjustment: After choke actuation has been changed, the fast idle screws will need to be adjusted.

-Inspection of Fuelbowl Lids and Bowlvalves [Work carefully and with clean rags only – dirt or contamination in fuelbowls is BAD!!]
-After first blasting externally with carb cleaner, and wiping away dirt around both fuelbowl lids, remove three lidscrews, and lift both fuelbowl lids (leaving connected together by the short section of fuelline), gently turning both up-side-down while lifting them up and away from the fuelbowls.
-If gasket sealer has been used on the bowl gaskets in a (false) effort to try and stop fuel leakage due to sticking bowlvalves and overflowing from the vent, gaskets may separate, with part of the gasket staying with lid and part staying with bowl.
-Carefully pick the one they are stuck to the most, and separate the gasket from the other, so that gasket is saved and can be reused...if gasket is torn apart, a new gasket will have to be fitted.
-A gasket must be in place or leakage will surely result!
+After removing Air Filters to allow complete access, but before removing Bowl Lids, blast Bowl Lids externally with carb cleaner, and wipe away dirt around both the area of the lids, only then remove three lidscrews, and lift both Fuelbowl lids (leaving connected together by the short section of fuelline), gently turning both up-side-down while lifting them up and away from the Fuelbowls.
+If gasket sealer has been used on the bowl gaskets (in a false effort to try and stop fuel leakage due to sticking Bowlvalves and overflowing from the vent), gaskets may separate, with part of the gasket staying with lid and part staying with bowl.
+Carefully pick the one they are stuck to the most, and separate the gasket from the other with a blade, so that gasket is saved and can be reused...if gasket is torn apart, a new gasket will have to be fitted on reassembly.
+A Bowl gasket must be in place on reassembly, or leakage will surely result!
+Bowl Lid gaskets are included in rebuild kits.

 Disconnect the fuel supply hose from the front lid, catching any spilling fuel in a rag.
 Holding lids up side down, compare the positions of the two floats.
-These determine the bowl fuel level at which they close, and should be similar.
-Level of fuel left in the fuelbowl after removing lids with their floats should also be in quite similar.
+These determine the bowl fuel level at which they close, and should be quite similar.
+Level of fuel left in the Fuelbowl after removing lids with their floats should also be in quite similar.
 If fuel levels are quite different when bowls are removed, it can be assumed that they are also different when lids are in place.
-Since this is an important prerequisite for proper operation of the SU carb, this should be check and possibly adjusted.
-See: Check and Adjustment of Fuelbowl Valves
+Since this is an important prerequisite for proper operation of the SU carb, this should be checked and possibly adjusted.
+See: Check and Adjustment of Fuelbowl Floats

-Looking into the fuelbowls with a light, one should see clean, clear fuel with no sediment settled out on the bottom.
-A small amount of sediment is not unusual, but if there is a lot of sediment evident in the sump of the bowl, this certainly makes the point for fitting a post-fuelpump filter...after this reaches a certain level, it would impede the fuel flow to the jet.
+Looking into the Fuelbowls with a light, one should see clean, clear fuel with no sediment settled out on the bottom, in the Fuelbowl Sump.
+A small amount of sediment is not unusual, but if there is a lot of sediment evident in the sump of the bowl, or larger debris, this certainly makes the point for fitting a post-fuelpump filter...after this sediment or debris reaches a certain level, it would start being ingested into the Jet and possibly impede the fuel flow to the Jet, possibly resulting in fuel starvation symptoms.
+[Author has personally seen, and been stumped for a little while, by this!]
+If a Fuelbowl overflow has been experienced, and very little or only very fine debris is evident in the Bowlsump, that suggest Shuttle sticking may be the cause of the overflow...this warrants Float and Shuttle removal for inspection/service, see below.

-Check and Adjustment of Fuelbowl Valves The support arm of the float is made of lightweight metal which can be gently bent to give the specified dimensions.
-MORE TO COME !
-XXXXXXXXXXXXXXXX
+Check and Adjustment of Fuelbowl Floats The support arm of the float is made of thin sheetmetal which can be gently bent to give the specified gap to a dimensions of 0.125" to 0.187".
+A 5/32" (0.156") drill bit laid across the Bowl Lid, as shown here, works well to put it nicely into this range.

-Check of Fuelbowl Valve Seat Valve is actuated by action of float.
-Remove the pin on which the float pivots.
-Pins often have a flattened area which means they can only be installed from one direction, removed from the other.
-Once the pin is removed the float can also be removed.
-As the float is removed, valvepost can fall from the valvebody, so care should be exercised not to loose this part.
-MORE TO COME !
-XXXXXXXXXXXXXX
+Check of Fuelbowl Valve Shuttle and Seat Valve is actuated by action of float.
+Remove the pin on which the float pivots, by gentle back and forth rotation with needle-nose pliers while pulling.
+Pins typically have a flattened area which means they can only be installed from one direction, removed by backing it out.
+Once the pin is removed, the float can also be removed.
+As the float is removed, valve shuttle can fall from the Valvebody, so care should be exercised not to loose this part (hold with Valvebody horizontal!).
+Several different types and styles were produced and may be found during disassembly.
+Using a magnifying glass, inspect condition of conical seal area form wear or damage.
+Replace if either are observed.
+With a light, inspect the ID of Bowlvalve body for debris or gum or varnish fuel deposits which may cause Shuttle to stick in place.
+See Disassembly of Bowl Lid below.
+ID should be perfectly clean...see You Tube Link below for a good technique to get it that way.

 End of SU Carb Service - Adjustments